 According to the book, Diet & Nutrition, A Holistic Approach by Rudolph Ballentine, the metal of which a utensil is made is not only important variable.
 The shape of a pot or pan is also a consideration and has a great deal to do with the way food cooks.
 Deeper pots tend to hold moisture inside and keep much of the cooking food submerged.
 Foods cooking in the center of a huge vessel undergo a more constant temperature and somewhat increased pressure, which further help keep the food moist.
 In a shallow utensil, since the food is exposed to air and evaporation, moisture is lost more easily than in deeper pots and chicken may cook drier.

-The shape of a pot or pan is a consideration and has a great deal to do with the way food cooks
+The shape of a pot or pan is a consideration and has a great deal to do with the way food cooks6.
+Higher Fat Content

 A slightly higher fat content enhances the flavour and results in a much tender and moist chicken.
 As the fat melts, it moistens the cut of the chicken.
 This is more preferable in the case of cooking chicken breasts.